In Japan, shop entrances often have statues of a cat with one paw raised. This is a type of good luck charm called maneki neko

 - The title of a short story by Bruce Sterling.

-- In Tamora Pierce's Protector of the Small series, the Yamani have lucky cat statues with one paw raised.
+- In Tamora Pierce's Protector of the Small, the Yamani have lucky cat statues with one paw raised.
 The legend was that their Emperor bent down to look at a waving cat just as an assassin's arrow passed overhead - thus the waving cat became a symbol of luck.
+Kel has a ton of them in her room and gives one as a present to Neal.

 Live Action TV